manriif/supabase-edge-functions-kt/README.md

   <summary>Continuous build</summary>

 When using continuous build, requests are sent after files changes are detected by gradle.
-However, depending on your function size, the requests may be sent to quickly and not allow enough time for the supabase hot loader to process the changes.
+However, depending on your function size, the requests may be sent too quickly and not allow enough time for the supabase hot loader to process the changes.
 This can lead to race condition issues and results in edge function invocation error.